TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 # Weapon Overhaul Mod

+Nobody likes useless legendary items.
+I personally hate throwing away a large number of weapons.
+It irks me.
+So, I decided to change that.

 This mod changes the damage values of a large number of weapons (almost all legendary weapons), as many feel unusable after a certain point (I'm looking at you, Lucian's Call).

 This WILL affect game balance significantly, but will also make previously useless weapons feel good.